theKindCoder/theKindCoder/README.md

 - 🤝 **Bridging technical and non-technical people** — translating scope, risk, and trade-offs so everyone in the room understands what we're building and why
-- 🛠️ **Systems that support people** — mentorship programs, onboarding processes, QA procedures, and documentation that actually gets used
+- 🛠️ **Systems that support people** — mentorship programs, onboarding processes, technical QA procedures, and documentation that actually gets used
 - 🔍 **Legacy code investigation** — digging into the hard, tangled parts of a codebase and making them viable, testable, and understood
 - ✍️ **Writing & workshops** — practical guides on kind, intentional software